 - 1. Work cooperatively with MassDOT and MARPA to address interregional and statewide transportation planning and funding issues. - 2.
 Conduct presentations to inform public officials, advocacy groups and stakeholders on innovative transportation efforts and funding issues. - 3.
-Work with Pioneer Valley Planning Commission, Franklin Regional Council of Governments, Central Massachusetts Regional Planning Commission and other organizations on interregional projects including scenic byway planning, passenger rail planning, and interregional bike planning. - 4.
+Work with Pioneer Valley Planning Commission, Franklin Regional Council of Governments, Central Massachusetts Regional Planning Commission, and other organizations on interregional projects including scenic byway planning, passenger rail planning, and interregional bike planning. - 4.
 Collaborate and coordinate with state and regional entities to address economic and transportation issues resulting from the COVID 19 pandemic.

 - 1. Applicable agreements and statements of support related to transportation planning and funding issues. - 2.
 A well inform public on transportation planning efforts, funding and innovative programs. - 3.
-Innovative interdisciplinary approaches to address healthy transportation and senior transportation needs. - 4.
+Innovative interdisciplinary approaches to address healthy transportation and senior transportation needs - 4.
 Improved local economy benefited from interdisciplinary collaboration. - 5.
-Assistance to economic development initiatives including travel and tourism to counteract impacts from the COVID 19 pandemic.
+Assistance to economic development initiatives including travel and tourism to counteract impacts from the COVID 19 pandemic - 6.
+Implementation of recommendations contained in local rapid recovery plans.

-1. Education, outreach and interregional coordination will occur continually throughout FFY 2021.
+1. Education, outreach, and interregional coordination will occur continually throughout FFY 2022.